Publications and Events

 Upcoming and Recent Events

-The first of the above photos comes from a recent field trip many of us took to Tito’s Bunker Konjic, about an hour’s drive away; the second was taken only two days ago, on June 4, shortly before I flew back to Chicago, and I’m already missing both the place and the people.
+The first of the above photos comes from a recent field trip many of us took to Tito’s Bunker Konjic, about an hour’s drive away; the second was taken on June 4, shortly before I flew back to Chicago.

-Once again, I’ll be serving on the DVD jury at Il Cinema Retrovato in Bologna, to be held in 2013 from June 29 through July 6.
+Once again, I served on the DVD jury at Il Cinema Retrovato in Bologna, held in 2013 from June 29 through July 6.
+I didn’t discover until I arrived there that I was scheduled to give an hour-long “Lesson in Cinema” talk on July 5; fortunately, the festival’s artistic director, Peter von Bagh, offered to interview me, and the results have recently been posted here.
 Last year, I participated in a panel there with Girish Shambu and Miguel Marias on cinephilia (a video of which can be seen here), and, substituting for artistic director Peter von Bagh (who was regrettably absent that year due to illness), introduced a screening of TWILIGHT’S LAST GLEAMING.
 Below is a photo taken by Ehsan Khoshbakht of the latter event, and below that is an earlier photo taken by me of one of the many enjoyable Bologna lunches, this one with Ehsan, Dave Kehr, Jackie Raynal, and Meredith Brody.
 During the same festival, I was briefly interviewed by Sam Roggen for a new Belgian online magazine.

 Thanks to a good many friends and colleagues both in Mexico City (at FICUNAM) and on the blogosphere (at Fandor, here, here, and here (and go here for a Romanian translation of the latter); on Take the “A” Train, here and here; and on Facebook, Twitter, and Indiewire), my 70th birthday was the happiest one I’ve ever had.
 (The first of the above links is to a twelve-and-a-half-minute video directed by Ignatiy Vishnevetsky and produced by Kevin B. Lee.)